-For MS Critiques, email me your genre, age category, and total word count at querylara[at]gmail[dot]com if you think we’d be a good fit.
+For Manuscript Critiques, email me your genre, age category, and total word count at querylara[at]gmail[dot]com if you think we’d be a good fit.
 If you’d like to send your query, feel free.
 Don’t worry if your query isn’t perfect!
 If you decide to hire me, a query edit is included at no additional cost.

 The following are genres or topics I’d especially like to read.

 Writers with a picture book or graphic novel script, good gracious, send that baby to ME.

 I’m a very omnivorous reader, so genre doesn’t matter as much as story.
 I want a story I can escape into—one peopled with uniquely human characters, not underdeveloped stereotypes.
 I want subverted tropes.
 I want something that isn’t cookie-cutter.
 What makes your story different from everything else out there?
 Tell me.
 What makes it like the things I like below?
 Tell me that, too.

 Note: I’m not going to assume that anyone has read the same books I have, so I’ll give TV and movie examples to illustrate.
 If you haven’t seen them, it only takes an hour or two to rectify!
 See my favorite books here.

 - Comics, graphic novels, and illustrated novels, especially in KidLit!

 - BIPOC or neurodiverse #ownvoices fiction or nonfiction